gitter-badger/hibbitts-design-org/pages/blog/2015-12-07-using-grav-as-a-simple-open-publishing-tool/post.md

   ![Review submitted Pull Request on GitHub](PullRequest.png)
   _Figure 5.
 Review submitted Pull Request on GitHub, showing GitHub's super-useful file changes preview._

-4. Once the change has been approved by a site administrator of the GitHub account, and the changes to the GitHub repository have been automatically pushed to the server, the updated content is available to be viewed.
+4. Once the change has been approved by a site administrator of the GitHub account, and the changes to the GitHub repository will be automatically pushed to the server, the updated content is available to be viewed.
   ![Updated site page - Overview](UpdatedOverview.png)
   _Figure 6.
 Updated site page - Overview._